The EXoplanet Climate Infrared TElescope (EXCITE): A balloon-borne mission to measure spectroscopic phase curves of transiting hot Jupiters: Simulation Tools, Data Reduction, Systematics

 The ELDiP operates in several consecutive but independent stages:

 \textbf{Stage 0} consists of data read-in and set-up.
 This stage is performed on one group of non-destructive reads (NDRs) at a time (\textit{i.e.}, the input will consist of several consecutive NDRs forming one group/ramp).
+An NDR is a discrete voltage measurement across a window of detector pixels to measure signal accumulation without resetting the stored charge in each pixel.
 Data is separated into its two separate science channels, and several observing parameters are set: the exposure time of each NDR, detector well depth, gain, and read noise.
 Stage 0 outputs a separate \texttt{FITS} file for each science channel, which are used in the subsequent pipeline steps.